MSPigl/UdemyWebDeveloperBootcampBackend/README.md

 # UdemyWebDeveloperBootcampBackend
-Collection of content from the backend portion of the Web Developer Bootcamp course from Udemy
+Collection of content from the backend portion of the Web Developer Bootcamp course from Udemy.

+Note: this was developer on Cloud9, so the mongo connection is configured for that environment.